websterhasnoheart/bridgeDapp/README.md

 # BRIDGE
+Affiliated with research and development course in TU eindhoven
 ## Introduction
 Bridge is a decentralized application designed for automating progress payment in construction project.
 This repo includes the code of prototype of the **Bridge**, viewers are free to use or fork this repo for any type of usage.